mrwkhan/skadis-simulator/README.md

 ## 📄 Lizenz

 Dieses Projekt steht zur freien Verfügung.
 Feel free to fork and improve!
+Use at own risk!